git/git.github.io/rev_news/drafts/edition-24.md

     that added visual cues to highlight verification status of commits and tags.

-    The slides from this talk (and links to other related resoures are available at [thorduri/git-merge-2017](https://github.com/thorduri/git-merge-2017)
+    The slides from this talk (and links to other related resources are available at [thorduri/git-merge-2017](https://github.com/thorduri/git-merge-2017)
     repository.